Simple Git workflow is simple

 The simple workflow I want to describe has two guiding principles:

 rebase rewrites the history of the branch you're working on and keeps your changes on top.

 rebase you want in this workflow is the one in the second picture.

 Armed with these guiding principles let's breakdown the seven steps:

-1. Start by pulling down the latest changes from master
+1. Start by pulling down the latest changes from main

 This is done easily with the common

-git checkout master git fetch origin git merge master
+git checkout main git fetch origin git merge main

 I like to be more explicit and use